Ezequiel Ponce

-Ezequiel Ponce Martínez (/es/; born 29 March 1997) is an Argentine professional footballer who plays as a forward for Major League Soccer club Houston Dynamo.
+Ezequiel Ponce Martínez (/es/; born 29 March 1997) is an Argentine professional footballer who plays as a forward for club Elche.

 Club career

 Newell's Old Boys

 Ponce is a youth exponent from his hometown club Newell's Old Boys.
 Predictably, Ponce was snapped up by local club Newell's Old Boys at the age of eight, progressing through the youth set-up to eventually break into the senior squad in 2013.
 He made his league debut on 5 October 2013 against Quilmes in a 0–2 away win.
 At 16 March 2014, he scored his first league goal for the club against Racing Club in a 2–0 home win.

 Roma

 In August 2015, Italian club Roma announced the signing of Ponce from Newell's Old Boys for a fee of €4.2 million.
 Ponce started well with Roma by tallying three goals in the UEFA Youth League group stages, but disaster struck in December, as the striker received a torn ligament in his knee, which kept him on the sidelines for four months.
 He returned to action with a bang in the spring, playing in their reserve squad, winning the Campionato Nazionale Primavera and scoring nine goals in ten matches.
 He was also summoned to Roma's senior team without being given a chance on the pitch.